jiho3894/Smart-Camera/README.md

 workon cv
 ```

-그 다음 , navigate to the repository directory
+Next, navigate to the repository directory

 ```
 cd Smart-Security-Camera